srsapireddy/Software_Architecture_-_Design_of_Large_Scale_Systems_January_2022/README.md

 d.
 Alibaba Cloud OSS (Object Storage Service) - Fully managed enterprise-ready Object Storage Service to store and access any amount of data from anywhere.</br>

 2. Open Source and Third-Party Object Store Solutions</br>
-1. OpenIO - A software-defined open-source object storage solution ideal for Big Data, HPC, and AI.
+a.
+OpenIO - A software-defined open-source object storage solution ideal for Big Data, HPC, and AI.
 It is S3 compatible and can be deployed on-premises or cloud-hosted on any hardware that you choose.</br>

-2. MinIO - High-performance, S3-compatible object storage.
+b.
+MinIO - High-performance, S3-compatible object storage.
 It is native to Kubernetes and 100% open source under GNU AGPL v3.</br>

-3. Ceph - Open-source, reliable and scalable storage.
+c.
+Ceph - Open-source, reliable and scalable storage.
 Ceph provides a unified storage service with object, block, and file interfaces from a single cluster built from commodity hardware components.</br>